Colorado Buffaloes men's basketball: Big Eight Conference tournament

-The Buffs went 4–20 in the Big Eight Conference tournament in their time in the conference.
+The Buffs went 4–20 in the Big Eight Conference tournament during their time in the conference.
 Their best performance came in the 1990 season when they became the first #8 seed to make the conference championship game before falling to Oklahoma in the championship match.
 For their effort, Shaun Vandiver was named Tournament MVP despite being on the losing team.

 Big 12 Conference tournament

 In their fifteen seasons in the Big 12, the Buffs managed to go 9–15 in Conference tournament play.
 Despite not winning a conference championship, they do have two successful claims to fame during their time.
 The first one was in 2008 when the Buffs became the first #12 seed to upset a #5 seed as they beat Baylor in the opening round.
 The other one was during their last year in the conference when they beat Iowa State in the opening round and followed that up with their third win of the season over Kansas State before falling just short to Kansas in the semifinals.